xieyuheng/inner/langs/coq/coq-in-a-hurry.md

 ### `assumption`

-Like `exact h`, but let Coq decides which variable to use.
+Like `exact v`, but let Coq decides which variable to use.

 ### 3.3.1 Examples using apply